metagol/metagol/README.md

 metarule(chain,[P,Q,R],([P,A,B]:-[[Q,A,C],[R,C,B]])).
 ```

-In this metarule, named the chain metarule, the symbols P, Q, and R denote existentially quantified second-order variables, and the symbols A, B, and C denote universally quantified first-order variables.
-All other variables are assumed to be universally quantified.
-Metagol will attempt to find substitutions for the existentially quantified variables during the proof of a goal.
+In this metarule, named the chain metarule, the symbols `P`, `Q`, and `R` are existentially quantified second-order variables,
+and the symbols `A`, `B,` and `C` are universally quantified first-order variables.
+The list in the second argument of the clause is used to denote existentially quantified variables, and Metagol will attempt to find substitutions for these variables during the proof of a goal.

 Alternatively, we can write the aforementioned metatrule in the following equivalent form: